A lung nodule is a growth in the lung. A single nodule surrounded by lung tissue is called a solitary pulmonary nodule.

 E. Gregory Thompson, MD - Internal Medicine

-& Adam Husney, MD - Family Medicine & Thomas M. Bailey, MD - Family Medicine & Michael Seth Rabin, MD - Medical Oncology & Michael P. Pignone, MD, MPH, FACP - Internal Medicine
+& Adam Husney, MD - Family Medicine & Thomas M. Bailey, MD, CCFP - Family Medicine & Kathleen Romito, MD - Family Medicine & Michael S. Rabin, MD - Medical Oncology & Michael P. Pignone, MD, MPH, FACP - Internal Medicine

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.